Ireland (Republic of Ireland)

 Have a pint in the smallest or in the oldest pub in Ireland!

 The smallest pub on Earth – Dawson Lounge.
 Mind you head in lady’s restroom, the ceiling is so low you won’t be able to stand properly.
 The Brazen Head – officially the oldest pub in Dublin, located 10 min from the busy Temple Bar with a great atmosphere and good food.
+Two top things to do in Dublin are associated with alcohol – the Temple Bar and Guiness Storehouse.

 Take a tour in the Guiness Storehouse!

 You can’t leave Dublin without a trip to Guinness Storehouse.
 Undeniably Guinness brand plays a huge part of Irish culture.
 Apart from traditional Guinness, you need to try baby Guinness, a lovely shot made with coffee liqueur and Irish cream.
 You need to obtain a ticket to a Guinness Factory, which provides variety of experience packages, including 250 year old brand history and exclusive tasting sessions.
+Secure your Guinness Storehouse Entry Tiket here.

-Walk the streets of Dublin city – these are places to visit in Dublin.
+Walk the streets of Dublin city.

 Nothing gives you better city exploration than walking the streets on foot.
 The River Liffey flows through the centre of Dublin, dividing it into a north and the south part.
 South part is known for being more expensive and more privileged than the north one.